Chart Color Schemes

 Residential development activity is lower than average in Portland according to AreaSearch's national comparison of local real estate markets

-This balances buyer choice with support for current property values, though recent construction activity has eased.
-New development consists of 81.0% standalone homes and 19.0% townhouses or apartments, preserving Portland's low-density nature and attracting space-seeking buyers.
 The area has approximately 290 people per dwelling approval, indicating a low-density market.
-Population forecasts suggest that Portland will gain 760 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.
+Population forecasts suggest Portland will gain 628 residents by 2041.
+Current development patterns indicate that new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development